Package and software installation on Bianca¶

 Packages and libraries to scripting programs¶

-- Python, R and Julia all have some centrally installed packages that are available from the modules.
+- Python, R (and Julia) all have some centrally installed packages that are available from the modules.

 - R has a special module called

-, - Python has many packages already in the Python module
+R_packages, - Python has many packages already in the Python module

 - Machine Learning python packages are included in the